389ds/389ds.github.io/docs/389ds/design/password-extensibility.md

 On an error or success the plugin returns a slapi_plugin_result.
 The server will send the ldap response and log a generic failure message for the plugin.
 After a plugin has errored, the operation is aborted, and rolled back.

-If the plugin has registered a STORE_ABORT_FN, this is called during the abort process so that external plugins may undo any changes that the internal write TXN does not cover.

 Only if all plugins succeed (or ignore the operation ie suceed) is the change commited.
-If a plugin has registered a STORE_COMMIT_FN, this is called at this point to single the operation is successful.

 The benefit of this is that plugins can: